-A. Cause and Establishment of An Investigatory Panel Causes for discharge or termination of contract shall include those specified by laws governing State University Systems and conduct seriously prejudicial to the University; conviction for a felony, or unethical and immoral behavior; neglect of duty; incompetence or failure to perform duties in a professional manner.
+Cause for termination shall include but may not be limited to those specified by State, System and University laws, conduct seriously prejudicial to the University, conviction for a felony, unethical and immoral behavior; neglect of duty, incompetence or failure to perform duties in a professional manner.

-The formal hearing for a faculty member with indeterminate tenure recommended for discharge or termination will be preceded by: (1) discussion between the faculty member and the appropriate administrative officer in the academic unit or university originating the complaint with an eye toward a mutual settlement; (2) informal inquiry by a duly elected faculty committee chosen by faculty within the academic unit; and (3) a statement of charges by the chancellor or his/her designee.
+The formal hearing for a faculty member with tenure recommended for discharge or termination will be preceded by: (1) a statement of charges by his Chancellor or his/her designee; (2) an informal inquiry by a duly elected faculty committee chosen by faculty within the academic unit and (3) discussion between the faculty member and the appropriate administrative officer in the academic unit or university originating the complaint with an eye toward a mutual settlement.